adamschwartz/magic-of-css/README.md

 ### Weekly lectures

 Each class will start with a brief lecture, covering a chapter or two from this online textbook.
-After that, we'll dive into building things, workshop-style.
+After that, we'll dive into studio where we'll build our magical CSS potions.
 Every lecture, _come prepared to make something_.
 So bring your laptop and thinking hat.

 ### Textbook